GSA/cio.gov-redo/_posts/2020-6-30-Meeting-IT-Priorities-with-TBM.md

 <img width="610" height="495" src="/preview/gsa/cio.gov-redo/blog_post/assets/images/blog/cpic.png" alt="CPIC">
 <br>

 <P>The individual sections on how ‘How TBM Helps’ is definitely something you don’t want to miss.
-Review the easy to follow guide <a href="/preview/gsa/cio.gov-redo/blog_post/assets/resources/MIPT-draft-5.0-Final-2020_06.pdf">[link to the resource again]! </a></P>
+Review the easy to follow guide <a href= "/preview/gsa/cio.gov-redo/blog_post/assets/resources/MIPT-draft-5.0-Final-2020_06.pdf">[link to the resource again]! </a></P>